 Eswatini, Lesotho, Malawi, Mozambique, Namibia, & Spain Make Red List

 The Bureau of Immigration (BI) announced the implementation of the updated country risk classification effective January 1.
-In an advisory, BI Commissioner Jaime Morente shared that they will be implementing the latest resolution from the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF) on the new red, yellow, and green lists.
+In an advisory, BI Commissioner Jaime Morente shared that they will be implementing the latest resolution from the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF) on the new red, yellow, and green lists (PHILIPPINES IMMIGRATION).

-Filipinos coming from red list countries, on the other hand, may be able to return via government- or non-government-initiated repatriation flights or bayanihan flights.
+Filipinos coming from red list countries, on the other hand, may be able to return via government- or non-government-initiated repatriation flights or bayanihan flights (PHILIPPINES IMMIGRATION).

 Also updated are the countries included in the green list: